-'''

-Console(config)#interface ethernet 1/1

-Console(config-if) #switchport acceptable-frame-types tagged

-3-87

-Console(config-if) #switchport ingress-filtering

-3-87

-Console(config-if)#switchport native vlan 3

-3-88

-Console(config-if) #switchport gvrp

-3-97

-Console(config-if)#garp timer join 10

-3-98

-Console(config-if)#garp timer leave 90

-3-98

-Console(config-if) #garp timer leaveall 2000

-3-98

-Console(config-if) #switchport mode hybrid

-3-86

-Console(config-if)#

-'''
+Console(config)#interface ethernet 1/1 Console(config-if)#switchport acceptable-frame-types tagged 3-95 Console(config-if)#switchport ingress-filtering 3-96 Console(config-if)#switchport native vlan 3 3-97 Console(config-if)#switchport gvrp 3-105 Console(config-if)#garp timer join 20 3-106 Console(config-if) #garp timer leave 90 3-106 Console(config-if) #garp timer leaveall 2000 3-106 Console(config-if)#switchport mode hybrid 3-95 Console(config-if)# Console(config-if)#garp timer leaveall 2000 Console(config-if)#switchport mode hybrid 3-106

-Configuring Private VLANs
+Private VLANs

 Private VLANs provide port-based security and isolation between ports within the assigned VLAN.
-This switch supports two types of private VLAN ports: promiscuous, and community ports.
+This switch supports three types of private VLAN ports: promiscuous, isolated, and community ports.
 A promiscuous port can communicate with all interfaces within a private VLAN.
+An isolated port can only communicate with promiscuous ports within its own VLAN.
 Community ports can only communicate with other ports in their own community VLAN, and with their designated promiscuous ports.
 (Note that private VLANs and normal VLANs can exist simultaneously within the same switch.)